by: Eric Richer, OSUE Fulton County

 Assets: Market Value vs. Cost Value

 Market value – Today’s market values minus selling costs are used to determine market value.
-For example, a fully depreciated 15-year-old tractor certainly has a current market value greater than zero.
+For example, a fully depreciated 15-year-old tractor certainly has a current market value greater than zero, especially in today’s environment.
 A realistic current market value for this tractor can be obtained with an appraisal, or by looking at current sales of similar tractors online.
 Similarly, farmland bought 30 years ago likely has a different current market value today.
-In general, lenders prefer the use of current market values in a balance sheet for asset valuation.
+In general, lenders may prefer the use of current market values in a balance sheet for asset valuation.

-In an accurately completed balance sheet, the cost value and the market value columns usually produce different total asset values.
+In a precisely completed balance sheet, the cost value and the market value columns usually produce different total asset values.

 Keys to Completing the Balance Sheet

-Several keys can help farmer improve their accuracy, effectiveness, and efficiency when completing year-end balance sheets.
+Several keys can help farmer improve their accuracy, effectiveness, and efficiency for completing year-end balance sheets.